Hillforts in Scotland: Early studies

 The first major study of Scottish hillforts was undertaken by General William Roy and published as The Military Antiquities of the Romans in Britain in 1793.
 However, Roy recorded only native forts like Burnswark that had a close relationship to Roman constructions (in this case probably Roman practice siege camps), or which he wrongly attributed to be Roman in origin.
 George Chalmers' (1742–1825) first volume of Caledonia (1807) contained an arbitrary list of forts, but recognised that defences at Burnswark were not just in anticipation of Roman invasion, but to defend against native threats.
 He also recognised some of the relationships between major and subordinate sites, and the importance of intervisibility between sites.
 In 1851 the Scots-Canadian Daniel Wilson was the first person to use the term "pre-historic" in English, but he was dismissive of the significance of hillforts.
 The first serious field research in Scotland was undertaken by David Christison (1830–1912), in the decade preceding his Rhind lectures of 1894.
-This was the first comprehensive survey of hillforts in a region of Britain.
-It was critical of previous neglect of the subject and cautious in labelling all forts as prehistoric.
+This was the first comprehensive survey of hillforts in a region of Britain and Christison wished to stimulate further research in the subject.
 His work was published in 1898 as Early Fortification of Scotland and became the model for subsequent national and regional studies.

-In the twentieth century there were large numbers of archaeological investigations of specific sites, which formed the basis for an attempt to establish a chronology of the forts that would allow them to be fitted into a "defensive sequence" of invasion and occupation.
+The twentieth century saw the expansion in archaeological investigations for many sites, which were used to establish a chronology of the forts that would allow them to be fitted into a "defensive sequence" of invasion and occupation.
 Particularly important in Northern Britain was C. M. Piggott's investigation at Hownam Rings in the Cheviots (1948).
 This established the "Hownam model" for Iron Age forts of progressive complexity of enclosure.
 These began with simple palisades, developed into stone univallate defences (with a single rampart), then more complex multivallate walls (with multiple ramparts) and then finally the abandonment of these defences for stone-built roundhouses attributed to the Pax Romana in the first or second century AD.
 This was challenged by Peter Hill on the basis of his excavations at Broxmouth near Edinburgh, from which he was able to suggest that the chronology of hill fort development was more complex and that stone-build houses pre-dated the arrival of the Romans.
 The introduction of reliable carbon dating in the late twentieth century allowed new approaches to be developed in which the defensive sequence was less prominent.
 The idea of developing enclosure, followed by a period of post-enclosure settlement developed in the Hownam model is still seen as having some validity.